 Yes!!
 As part of your due diligence and best practices, you should always check to ensure that your branding does not infringe another business’s mark (whether they have a federal registration or not)!!!
 Otherwise, you may receive a cease and desist letter which will threaten a law suit unless you stop using your mark.
 If you apply to register for an unchecked mark, you may be rejected by the USPTO as being confusingly similar to another’s registered mark, even after making arguments as to why you are distinctive from that mark.
 Either of these scenarios may result in you having to change your mark, wasting all the hard work and money that you initially put into your brand/goodwill and incurring additional significant costs such as buying new letterhead, new shirts, new truck labeling, etc.

 How do you evaluate whether a mark is confusingly similar to another’s mark?

 This is especially where the expertise of an IP lawyer is well worth the investment.
-Your lawyer will perform the research to see:
+Your lawyer will perform the research to determine:

 - Whether a mark is similar in appearance, phonetic sound, or meaning to another mark.

 - Whether or not the goods or services compete with or are similar to one another.